-The successful candidate will have Bachelor’s degree and 3-5 year of experience in a Registrar’s Office.
+Bachelor’s degree and 3-5 year of experience in a Registrar’s Office or equivalent.

 Related Skills and Knowledge Desired:

-Experience as a Registrar or Assistant Registrar in a professional school.
+Experience as a Registrar or Associate Registrar, preferably in a professional school.

 About Cornell Law School

-Cornell University... is an innovative Ivy League university and a great place to work.
+Cornell University i...s an innovative Ivy League university and a great place to work.
 Our inclusive community of scholars, students and staff impart an uncommon sense of larger purpose and contribute creative ideas to further the university's mission of teaching, discovery and engagement.
-Located in Ithaca, NY, Cornell’s far-flung global presence includes the medical college’s campuses on the Upper East Side of Manhattan and Doha, Qatar, as well as the Cornell Tech campus on Roosevelt Island in the heart of New York City.
+With our main campus located in Ithaca, NY, Cornell's far-flung global presence includes the medical college's campuses on the Upper East Side of Manhattan and Doha, Qatar, as well as the Cornell Tech campus located on Roosevelt Island in the heart of New York City.

 We offer a rich array of services, programs and benefits to help employees advance in their career and enhance the quality of personal life, including employee wellness, workshops, childcare and adoption assistance, parental leave and flexible work options.